yunyaogu/yunyaogu.github.io/README.md

 # ReddeningNeckThanJudging
-# NJ
-# NJvibe
 # Less Judging More Support.

 # Now practicing telling more low class jokes to network, or simply keeping up with #AlphaTrend like pulling out thick neck.
 # DM if you’re into pygame creation.
-# DM if you’re launching Only Clown.

 ---
 ## IMAGE ( do check my English teaching blog to know me)